btcchat/slack-tipbot/README.md

-(do not use) Fork of Bitcoin TipBot For Slack
+(alpha-nonworking) Fork of Bitcoin TipBot For Slack
 ========================
 Easily transfer money between team members on your Slack channel.